badrootd/pdax-monitor/README.md

 ### Requirements

 * User in PDAX.
-Not need to pass KYC, after registration user has access to (trading terminal)[https://trade.pdax.ph].
+Not need to pass KYC, after registration user has access to [trading terminal](https://trade.pdax.ph).
-* Account in (2Captcha)[https://2captcha.com/].
+* Account in [2Captcha](https://2captcha.com/).
 This service is using for solving captcha during login to PDAX.

-For create accounts was used service for generate temporary anonynous emails - (TempMmail)[https://temp-mail.org/].
+For create accounts was used service for generate temporary anonynous emails - [TempMail](https://temp-mail.org/).

 ### Deploy